Motor Vehicle Excise

 - 5th year after manufacture and the rest of the vehicle's life: 10% of MSRP

-Your vehicle's MSRP is not determined by the town of Orleans; these prices are set by the vehicle manufacturers themselves and indexed by the Mass.
-RMV.
-Whether your vehicle was made in 1969, 1999 or 2019 it's MSRP will be the same for as long as its on the road.
+Your vehicle's MSRP is not determined by the town of Orleans; these prices are set by the vehicle manufacturers themselves and indexed by the MA RMV.
+Whether your vehicle was made in 1969, 1999 or 2019, its MSRP will be the same for as long as it's on the road.
 Your vehicle's current resale value or present condition doesn't factor into the calculation at all.
 If you'd like to see your vehicle's original MSRP, the NADA guide is a good resource to check.
 If you find that your vehicle's MSRP is incorrect, you should notify the RMV immediately so the price index can be corrected, as the Assessing office is unable to do this.

 There are several instances where you may be entitled to a full or partial abatement on your motor vehicle excise.
 If you haven't paid the excise yet, the abatement will lower the amount that is due.
 If you have paid the excise, the abated amount will be refunded to you.

-In all cases, Massachusetts law requires that you do two things to receive an abatement on motor vehicle excise tax:
+In all cases, Massachusetts law requires that you do 2 things to receive an abatement on motor vehicle excise tax:

 Without documented proof that you've done both of these things, we can not abate your motor vehicle excise tax bill.
 As far as documents go, we accept the following:

 - If you canceled the registration, we need copy of the plate cancellation receipt.

 - If you transferred the registration to another vehicle, we need a copy of the new vehicle's registration.

 Proving Transfer of Ownership